rflandau/Orv/implementations/slims/PACKETS.md

         602: UNKNOWN_CHILD_ID: ID did not correspond to a current child.

+    - SERVICE_HEARTBEAT (12XX):

+        1200: ALL_UNKNOWN: all requested services are unknown

 3. *additional_info* (**string**):  (OPTIONAL) extra, human-readable information to include

 ## HELLO